anikom15/scanline-classic/doc/filters.md

 # Filter Loop Optimization and Design

+Copyright (c)  2025  W. M. Martinez.

+Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
+This file is offered as-is, without any warranty.

 ## Overview

 The scanline-classic shader suite uses optimized filter loops with early-exit logic to balance performance and compile time while meeting strict frequency response constraints.
 All filters use symmetric tap pairs (left + right per iteration) for bandwidth efficiency.